 Each model has a wooden deck although the Blue version offers Maple while the Pearl is made of Rosewood.
 On the interior of both of the wooden decks, ZBoard chose to cut out a small seam which removes some of the excess weight and functions as a carrying handle.

 The urethane wheels differ in size between the two with the Blue offering 90mm blue wheels and the Pearl offering 97mm white wheels.
 Both models provide integrated head/tail lights that can be toggled on/off or set to blink.

-As you can tell from the product image, the OneWheel +XR is NOT your typical electric skateboard and frankly, it's a stretch even to call it a skateboard at all.
-However, it is an electronic recreational and transportation tool whose only true competition are electric skateboards, so we decided to include it in this roundup.
+As you can tell from the product image, the OneWheel +XR is NOT your typical electric skateboard, and it's a stretch even to consider it a skateboard at all.
+However, it is an electronic recreational and transportation tool whose only real competition are electric boards, so we decided to include it in this roundup still.